Jennifer Higdon: Reception

 The League of American Orchestras reported Higdon as one of the most performed living American composers, in 2008.
-"Higdon's music is lithe and expert", wrote Robert Battey of the Washington Post.
+"Higdon's music is lithe and expert," wrote Robert Battey of the Washington Post.
 "Jennifer Higdon's vivid, attractive works have made her a hot commodity lately," wrote Steve Smith of the New York Times.
-Of her Concerto for Orchestra, Richard Morrison in The Times (London) stated that "it is rare to witness a big new orchestral piece being acclaimed as Jennifer Higdon's Concerto for Orchestra was cheered on ...
-The most impressive aspect is the panache with which a huge orchestra is deployed ...
-This colourful, ever-changing instrumental panoply is doubtless one reason why the work makes an instant impression ...
-Higdon's work is traditionally rooted yet imbued with integrity, freshness and a desire to entertain."
+Regarding one of Higdon's most popular compositions, blue cathedral, Rowena Smith of The Guardian writes, "it is pure new-age fluff; undemanding, unadventurous tonality dressed up as a quasi-mystical experience by the addition of bells and chimes."

 Among less favorable assessments, Andrew Clements in the Guardian gave a CD of Higdon's music a minimal one-star rating.
-He referred to the music as "American contemporary music at its most vacuous, a noisy mishmash".
+He referred to the music as "American contemporary music at its most vacuous, a noisy mishmash."
 Tom Service, also in the Guardian also criticized Higdon's Concerto For Orchestra.
 He wrote: "The problem with Higdon's piece ... is that its flamboyant gestures ... function only as surface effects, without creating any real structural momentum."
 Similarly, though in a more positive review, Raymond Tuttle wrote that "even though the Concerto for Orchestra is not remarkable for its melodic content, there is so much color and brilliance in Higdon's writing ... that few listeners will notice."